top of page

 If a person was to visit a building site today and asked any of the tradies which Australian Standard applied to the work they are performing, its unlikely they could identify the relevant standard, let alone their awareness of whether the work they are performing complied with the standard or not!

 Noting all building participants and others are required to pay an ongoing, annual fee to access the Australian standards and continual updates.
 Of course we argue ‘professional Building Practitioners and other should manage their standards subscription cost as a business expense’.
 It is safe to entertain the thought that the exorbitant ongoing cost of the standards retards industry players to access them.
-I am sure there are numerous home owners who would like to access them when they have concerns about their building compliance?
+I am sure there are numerous home owners who would like to access them when they have

 On the other hand, a large degree of our residential construction work is performed by our ‘up and coming’ younger and often inexperienced tradies, using an apprentice for example as he/she is also a cheaper labour unit, will have very little awareness at all of the Australian Standards, let alone access to them to familiarise themselves and apply them to their own work.
 It would in turn be argued the upline carpenter-supervisor-builder should be responsible for all work being compliant to the standards and associated codes, and that is correct.
 Particularly in the price driven housing markets, history shows that upline responsibility chain is often ineffective in ensuring compliance.
 The issue then falls to the last chance of compliance check with the RBS Registered Building Surveyor, see preceding articles around that topic!